AerynOS/.github/CONTRIBUTING.md

 If you find any bugs, inconsistencies or other problems, feel free to submit a GitHub issue on the appropriate repository.
-If you don't know which one that is, you can ask in the "General" Matrix, or just take your best guess (we can move the issue afterwards if it's in the wrong place).
+If you don't know which one that is, you can ask in the "General" Matrix room, or just take your best guess (we can move the issue afterwards if it's in the wrong place).

 Also, if you have trouble getting on board, let us know